 Jennifer Guiliano received a Bachelors of Arts in English and History from Miami University (2000), a Masters of Arts in History from Miami University (2002), and a Masters of Arts (2004) in American History from the University of Illinois before completing her Ph.D. in History at the University of Illinois (2010).
-She currently is an Assistant Director at the Maryland Institute for Technology in the Humanities at the University of Maryland and a Center Affiliate of the National Center for Supercomputing Applications.
+She was an Assistant Director at the Maryland Institute for Technology in the Humanities at the University of Maryland (2011-2014) and a Center Affiliate of the National Center for Supercomputing Applications.

 Her post-doctoral work contributes to the growing discipline of digital humanities through her explorations of how computing transforms both the questions humanists can ask as well as the answers that can be generated with digital tools, methods, and pedagogies.
-Her day to day responsibilities at MITH focus on project development including grant writing, project management, staff supervision, and aiding the MITH team in their digital humanities endeavors.
+Her day to day responsibilities at MITH focused on project development including grant writing, project management, staff supervision, and aiding the MITH team in their digital humanities endeavors.